YujieH3/anisotropy-flamingo/README.md

 The universe might look more like a 🌰 than a 🎱.

 ## To-Do List
-- [ ] Write a batch script to run bootstrapping without fixing directions on the cluster.
+- [ ] Write a batch script to run bootstrapping without fixing directions but scan a small region.
-- [ ] Submit bootstrapping without fixing directions on the cluster, run 24 hours and use whatever number of lightcones we have by then.
 - [ ] Analyse the results of mcmc h0
 - [ ] Run MCMC bulk flow analysis
 - [ ] Write a batch script to run chi-square bulk flow fixing directions